Frijol/climate-change/GLOSSARY.md

 ## CDM
 Clean Development Mechanism, a flexible mechanism for carbon markets under the Kyoto Protocol [IFC]

+## CdTe
+a photovoltaic composed of cadmium and telluride, notable as a thin, flexible PV

 ## CERC
 Central Energy Regulatory Commission

 ## CHP
 combined heat and power, also called cogeneration: combined production of useful heat and electric or mechanical power.
 Also applies to useful cooling.
 Essentially, requires power generation to occur near the point of consumption so that the thermal effects can also be used.
 Often works in commercial-scale buildings using natural gas microturbines http://energy.gov/eere/amo/combined-heat-and-power-basics

+## CIGS
+a photovoltaic composed of copper, indium, gallium, and selenium, notable as a thin, flexible PV

 ## clathrate
 also called methane hydrate, a form of natural gas that is highly hydrated and found in deep sea formations [Muller, 98]